Dagi4g/Slipher/README.md

 ---

 ## 🚀 Why Slipher?
-The goal of Slipher is to empower students to **learn and remember better** by:
+The goal of Slipher is to empower students to **remember better and study less** by:
 - Sending **personalized notifications** for review.
-- reducing time spent on studying with**spaced repetition** for better retention.
+- reducing time spent on studying with **spaced repetition** for better retention.
 - Helping students stay **actively engaged** with their learning material.

 ---